ZeFish/Standard/content/css/spacing.md

   /* Increase rhythm for more generous spacing */
   --rhythm-unit: 1.25rem;

-  /* Or decrease for tighter layouts */
+  /* Or decrease for compacter layouts */
   --rhythm-unit: 0.75rem;
 }
 ```